-Police warn of 'hyped up,' 'meth-gators' as druggies flush narcotics down the toilet
+Police warn of 'hyped up' 'meth-gators' as druggies flush narcotics down the toilet

 Latest Weather Blog

-Police warn of 'hyped up,' 'meth-gators' as druggies flush narcotics down the toilet
+Police warn of 'hyped up' 'meth-gators' as druggies flush narcotics down the toilet

 LORETTO, Tenn. — Police in a rural community near the Tennessee-Alabama state line have grown so frustrated with druggies flushing illegal narcotics down the toilet in an attempt to evade arrest they've resorted to scare tactics to thwart the drug dumping.